 Thin flms of aluminum zinc oxide (AZO) were fabricated by DC reactive magnetron sputtering from 50 wt% Al/Zn metallic

-2) fow rate.
+target.
+The structure and optical constants of AZO flms were controlled by changing the oxygen (O2) fow rate.
 X-Ray diffraction revealed that the addition of oxygen transforms the crystalline nature of the metallic Al/Zn to completely amorphous

 flm at 4.5 sccm.
 The flm density, surface roughness and deposition rate were evaluated from X-ray refectometry measurements and they were found to decrease strongly upon transformation from metallic to oxidic sputtering mode.
 The optical

-2 fow increased from 4.5 to 30 sccm, the optical band gap
+constants were extracted from the ellipsometry measurements.
+As O2 fow increased from 4.5 to 30 sccm, the optical band gap

 increased from 4.74 to 5.33 eV whereas the refractive index decreased simultaneously.
 Low resistivity flms were obtained as

-2 fow increased from 0 to 4 sccm whereas insulating flms were obtained for O2 fows above 4 sccm.
+O2 fow increased from 0 to 4 sccm whereas insulating flms were obtained for O2 fows above 4 sccm.
 The results indicated

 that by regulating the oxygen fow diverse ZAO flms with diverse chemical stoichiometries and properties can be tuned.